henrymj/stopsignalmetrics/README.md

 The `SSRTmodel` class contains 4 methods of Stop Signal Reaction Time (SSRT) computation:

 _1. Integration with Replacement ("replacement")_
 This method replaces go omissions with the max reaction time before getting the nth_RT.
 This is the recommended method from [Verbruggen et al. (2019)](10.7554/eLife.46323).
+The other 3 methods are included for completeness and comparison, but in general we agree with Verbruggen et al. 2019 that the Integration with Replacement method is preferred.

 _2. Integration with Omission Rate Adjustment ("omission")_
 This method uses the omission rate on go trials to adjust the P(respond | signal) before getting the nth_index.